Kadian M. Callahan

 Leadership Philosophy

 As a leader, you invest so much of yourself and your life that the work needs to be worthwhile.
 What I have learned about leadership is that the responsibilities do not diminish.
 Instead, they continue to become more and more complex.
 When they do, sometimes you need to reorganize or retool your skills to meet new challenges.
 The process is more fulfilling when it aligns with your values.
 Because of this, I believe in leading with my values.
-Think of leadership as a journey and personal values as a compass to guide the way along that journey.
+I think of leadership as a journey and personal values as a compass to guide the way along that journey.
 By leading with my values, I am able to keep the work in perspective relative to my personal and professional goals and the legacy I wish to leave behind.
-In this way, I can focus on the responsibilities of a leadership position and less on the title itself.
+In this way, I can focus on the responsibilities and impact of a leadership position and less on the title itself.
 When things get stressful, I am able to easily remind myself of why am doing this work and why it matters.
-And, when a new opportunity presents itself, I can ground my decision to take on that opportunity based on the extent to which it fits with my values.
+And, when a new opportunity presents itself, I can ground my decision to take on that opportunity based on the extent to which it aligns with my values.

 ©